MayaGupta27/thesexyproject/README.md

 - JAVASCRIPT
 - 23andme API

+## thesexyproject So Far
+- Created database to hold genetic information created ( see wiki for more info )
+- Created website frontend (WIP - see wiki for more info)
+- Creatd data visualizations

 ## Future Goals
 - Expand database
 - Create expansive algorithm to help with determining a user’s reactivity to certain birth controls/drugs